smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Chainlink will never pay less than this for a transaction.

-It is possible to force chainlink to use a fixed gas price by setting a combination of these, e.g.
+It is possible to force the Chainlink node to use a fixed gas price by setting a combination of these, e.g.

 ```
 EVM_EIP1559_DYNAMIC_FEES=false